User Agreement / Terms and Conditions

 3.23 Document Deliveries by Post.
 Notwithstanding any prior dealings between eCustoms Broker and the Customer or any rule of law or equity or provision on any statute or regulation to the contrary, any contracts documents and other matter (including cash, cheques, bank drafts and other remittances) sent to eCustoms Broker through the post shall be deemed not to have been received by eCustoms Broker unless and until they are actually delivered to eCustoms Broker at its office address or placed in eCustoms Broker’ post office box, if so addressed.

-4. Nature of Services
+4. Nature of Services and Fees

 4.1 eCustoms Broker acts as an agent and never as a principal when providing services as a Customs Broker in respect of or relating to customs requirements, taxes, licenses, consular documents, certificates of origin, inspection, certificates and other similar services or when providing any other services whatsoever for or on behalf of the Customer.